-The motherboard supports two programmable Flash ROM chips: 5 Volt and 12 Volt.
-Either of these memory chips can be updated when BIOS upgrades are released.
+This motherboard supports one programmable Flash ROM chip of 5 Volt which can be updated when BIOS upgrades are released.
 Use the Flash Memory Writer utility to download the new BIOS file into the ROM chip as described in detail in this section.